School Nutrition Programs Compliance Handbook

 INTRODUCTION

 This handbook provides information and instruction for implementing the requirements of the School Nutrition Programs (SNP).
 SNP staff from the State Agency (SA) will provide technical assistance to active and potential participants to help them with the programs’ implementation.
 This handbook serves as an overview of program requirements.
-SNP will distribute additional memos and policies throughout the year when the USDA implements new laws enacted by Congress or provides new interpretation.
+SNP will distribute additional memos and policies throughout the year when the United States Department of Agriculture (USDA) implements new laws enacted by Congress or provides new interpretation.

-School Food Authorities (SFA) receive reimbursement based on the number of meals served to children eligible for free meals, reduced price meals, and children who pay for full priced meals.
-SFAs determine student eligibility based on household income.
-SFAs receive a higher reimbursement for meals served to those eligible for free meals than those eligible for full priced meals.
-SFAs receive funding for each reimbursable meal regardless of eligibility.
+Schools and Residential Child Care Institutions (RCCI) receive reimbursement based on the number of meals served to children eligible for free meals, reduced price meals, and children who pay for full priced meals.
+Each school and RCCI determine student eligibility based on household income.
+Higher reimbursement is received for meals served to those eligible for free meals and reduced priced meals than those eligible for full priced meals.
+Schools and RCCIs receive funding for each reimbursable meal regardless of the eligibility determination.

-Types of Programs Offered By Oklahoma School Nutrition Programs (OKDHS SNP)
+Types of Programs Offered By Oklahoma Humans Services School Nutrition Programs (OKDHS SNP)

 School Nutrition Programs (SNP)